Azure/caf-terraform-landingzones/landingzones/landingzone_caf_foundations/foundations_governance/readme.md

-# blueprint foundations governance
+# foundations governance

-Blueprint_foundations sets the basics of auditing, and logging as described below.
+foundations sets the basics of auditing, and logging as described below.

 ## Capabilities